Yasmineral/makers-journey/week2/Overview.md

 * Try to refrain from using puts (e.g.) unless building an UI component, otherwise should be pure logic.
 * Test behaviour at limits (i.e. test ```can I land 20 planes?``` and ```can I land more than 20 planes?```)
 * Fully double any object that isn't the one under test, so we can be sure that the test is testing the behaviour of one and only one object.
-* Look into Dependency injection:
+* Dependency injection is useful, look into this.

 ```ruby
 class Airport